AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

 The APIs for Aviatrix can be used for the tasks that are done through the Web UI.

-The following is an example to utilize the APIs to create a VPC/VNet under Datacenter Extension.
+The following is an example of utilizing the APIs to create a VPC/VNet under Datacenter Extension.
 For the complete REST API documentation, check out `this link. <https://api.aviatrix.com/?version=latest>`_

 Datacenter Extension capability manages your cloud address range.
-It creates VPC/VNet, subnets, routing tables and create a IPSec tunnel to the virtual appliance (ACX), so that on-premise VMs and servers can communicate with instances in created VPC with packet encryption and private IP addresses.
+It creates VPC/VNet, subnets, routing tables and creates an IPSec tunnel to the virtual appliance (ACX), so that on-premise VMs and servers can communicate with instances in the created VPC with packet encryption and private IP addresses.

 Workflow for Datacenter Extension